-1. Your website design is the first impression.
-Make sure it is professional and relevant to the subject matter.
+1. Your website design gives your first impression online.
+Make sure it is professional, mobile-friendly and has a design relevant to your industry.

-2. Navigation must be intuitive.
+2. The navigation menu must be intuitive.
 If visitors can’t find what they are looking for easily, they will question your competence in providing what they want.
+Do you have your phone number at the top of the page or easy to find and is it clickable?

 3. Make the website personal by giving it its own tone and voice.
 People buy people.

-6. Publish REAL testimonials and third-party endorsements.
+6. Publish REAL testimonials.
 Try to always use real names and link to websites where possible.
-Some sites show images of letters sent by happy customers.
+If you have to publish a photo of a written letter or another review.

-7. Publish case studies about customers you have helped, who use your product, etc.
+7. Publish case studies about customers you have helped, who use your products or services and can relate to future customers.

 9. Make your ‘About Us’ page personal and comprehensive.
 It plays an important part in making visitors feel comfortable that real people are behind the site.